lcbc-epfl/mdmc-public/templates/exercise_template_Ex3.md

 :::{admonition} Exercise 7 - Bonus
 :class: exercise
-At which values of $\beta$ does the error you obtain when ignoring rejected moves become more pronounced?
-Why?
+What happens at lower values of $\beta$ with respect to the rejected moves?
+Is the probability of accepting a move lower or higher, and why?
 :::

 Your answer here